Frequently Asked Questions

 Right Path House stands out for:

-Warm, home‑like environment—not institutional
+Warm, comfortable home‑like environment

 Experienced leadership in recovery housing

-Prime shoreline locations in Madison and Clinton
+Prime shoreline locations in walkable Madison and Clinton

-Clear expectations that support long‑term sobriety
+Clear 12-step expectations that support long‑term sobriety and become transferrable skills.

 Neurofeedback and expert clinical support from the surrounding community